dioramayuanito/hitbooster/README.md

 # hitbooster
-Make a lot of Hit now
+Make a lot of Hits now